lafry5/solid-broccoli/README.md

 Setup:
-    Ensure that all files are located in the root folder, that Mongoose is running, run npmn install in the Develop folder to install all the npm packages, then run npm start.
+    Ensure that all files are located in the root folder, that Mongoose is running, run npm install in the Develop folder to install all the npm packages, then run npm start.

 Support: